Illusion6984/youtube_extractor/README.md

 1. Download the `youtube_extractor.py` file.
 2. Create a YouTube API key.
 [See instructions](https://developers.google.com/youtube/v3/getting-started).
-3. Open the code and on line 16, replace the part that contains `[REPLACE WITH YOUR API KEY]` with your personal API key, and save it.
+3. Open the code and on line 16, replace the part that contains `[REPLACE WITH YOUR API KEY]` with your personal API key, and without the brackets.
 4. Run the code using `python3 youtube_extractor.py` in the terminal.
 5. Enter an URL of a YouTube video and see the output.